Range Rover Sport PHEV SUV review

 MPG, running costs & CO2

 The Range Rover Sport P400e might have a relatively thirsty 2.0-litre turbocharged petrol engine, but combining this with an electric motor and battery pack means running costs can be significantly reduced.
 As with all plug-in hybrids, this benefit diminishes the further you drive – and if you don’t have access to a charging point – so the P400e is best suited to motorists with a fairly short commute who can top up the batteries frequently.

-Thanks to the 13.1kWh lithium-ion battery pack, the Range Rover Sport can travel for up to 26 miles on electricity alone, boosting its official fuel economy figure to 88mpg – a huge improvement over the 27.4mpg of the equivalent petrol-only model.
-While this figure will obviously depend on how you drive the P400e, its 72g/km CO2 emissions figure is fixed, which means this is by far the cheapest Range Rover Sport for company car drivers.
-Its 18 per cent Benefit-in-Kind (BiK) band compares with 37 per cent for the standard Si4 petrol.
+Thanks to the 13.1kWh lithium-ion battery pack, the Range Rover Sport can travel for up to 25 miles on electricity alone, boosting its official fuel economy figure to 88.3mpg – a huge improvement over the 27.4mpg of the equivalent petrol-only model.
+While this figure will obviously depend on how you drive the P400e, its 72-87g/km CO2 emissions figure is fixed, which means this is by far the cheapest Range Rover Sport for company car drivers.
+Its low Benefit-in-Kind (BiK) band compares with the highest rating for the P400 petrol.

-Compared with its closest rivals, the P400e betters the 25-mile range and 75g/km CO2 emissions of the Porsche Cayenne S E-Hybrid, while the Volvo XC90 T8 Twin Engine manages just 59g/km of CO2 and 134.5mpg, and has a slightly lower, 25-mile range on battery power.
+Compared with its closest rivals, the P400e matches the 25-mile range and 86g/km CO2 emissions of the Porsche Cayenne S E-Hybrid, but the BMW X5 xDrive45e is way ahead, with a large 24kWh battery giving it a 50-mile range.

 Road tax for the P400e costs the discounted VED (road tax) rate each year.
 However, there’s also the additional surcharge in years two to six owing to the fact the hybrid costs more than £40,000 to buy.

 Charging the P400e at home takes around 7.5 hours using the standard 10-amp cable, but this can be sped up to under three hours using rapid charging with a dedicated wall box and 32-amp cable.
 The charging port is located in the front grille, making it easier to park facing public charging posts.